DV

 What is the difference between NOBL and VIG?

-NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income strategy, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+NOBL (ProShares S&P 500 Dividend Aristocrats ETF) tracks S&P 500 Dividend Aristocrats Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
 They are issued by ProShares and Vanguard respectively.

 Can I hold both NOBL and VIG?